 A fast-growing climbing vine, passionfruit is one of the best gifts you can give your garden.
-Passionfruit is evergreen – meaning the vine grows year-round – and it produces fragrant flowers in spring, followed by fruit in summer.
-Of course, the fruit can be harvested and added to pavlovas, cheesecakes and more, or you can simply scoop it out with a spoon for a quick sweet fix.
+Passionfruit is evergreen – meaning the vine grows year-round.
+It produces fragrant flowers in spring, followed by fruit in summer.
+Of course, the fruit can be harvested and added to pavlovas, cheesecakes and more.
+Or you can simply scoop it out with a spoon for a quick sweet fix.

-For good growth and lots of fruit, plant vines in a sunny, frost-free spot and lavish them with care and attention.
-Passionfruit vines develop extensive root systems to fuel all that growth and fruit production, so allow plenty of room for roots to grow.
+For healthy growth and a plentiful harvest, plant vines in a sunny, frost-free spot in your garden.
+Passionfruit vines develop extensive root systems to fuel all that growth and fruit production, so allow plenty of room beneath the soil for the roots to grow.

 Keep the surrounding area free of weeds and competing plants, including grass.
 Also, give the vine space to climb.
 One passionfruit can reach at least 2.5m across and several metres high.
-An ideal spot to grow a vine is along a wire fence, across a balcony, or over a pergola where they provide year-round shade.
-If you want to grow a vine along a sunny wall or fence, install some wire, trellis or mesh as support for its tendrils.
+An ideal spot to grow a vine is along a wire fence, across a balcony, or over a pergola, where they provide year-round shade.
+To grow a vine along a sunny wall or fence, install wire, trellis or mesh as support for its tendrils.

 Apply fertiliser in spring and then every four weeks through summer.
 Always water well when applying fertiliser.
 It can take 12–18 months for a newly planted vine to reach fruiting size, although some flowers may be produced in summer or early autumn.